 how to change your baby's diaper in the harness.
 You may need to give your baby sponge

-You will need to make sure to dry your baby well after bathing and after diaper changes.
+Make sure to dry your baby well after bathing and after diaper changes.

 The harness is adjustable, so it can change as your baby grows.
 You will need to visit